 What is the FIRSTtx device?

-FIRSTtx is cleared by the FDA as a class 2 medical device.
-That means if you are not a licensed medical professional in the United States, you are required to have a doctors prescription to rent or buy a device for your personal use and only a licensed professional can treat you.
+The FIRSTtx delivers non-invasive; therapeutic neural stimulation via a patient’s skin with no discomfort to the user.
+The FIRSTtx is a class 2 medical device.
+That means if you are not a licensed medical professional in the United States, you are required to have a doctors prescription to rent or buy a device for your personal use or only a licensed professional can treat you.

 Telling your doctor about the FIRSTtx:

 If you would like to purchase a device and your doctor has not yet heard of the FIRSTtx relief device or non-invasive neuro-modulation therapy for pain, we’ve provided a link below for you to download the FIRSTtx white paper to give to your physician.

 FIRST relief is not new technology and has been successfully utilized for over 30 years in other countries.
 It is just beginning to become more readily noticed in the United States and healthcare professionals are currently being educated and trained throughout the US.

 If you are on medications, your healthcare provider needs to know that as your FIRSTtx relief treatments progress, your body may become more responsive to those drugs, making them more potent OR as many patients report, a decrease in need or ceasing all together of pain medication usage.

 Dr. Alan Palmer, D.C., C.C.S.T.